vdt/ml-service-api/README.md

 from a fresh start to a fully working install.
 The main steps are:

-1. apt-get install git python'
+1. apt-get install git python
 2. git clone git@github.com:edx/ml-service-api.git
 3. xargs -a apt-packages.txt apt-get install
 4. apt-get install python-pip